 In this weekly follow-up, I’m again offering many ways for you to work with the content that was presented in class.
 And I want to reiterate: Please don’t feel pressured to do it all.
 Do what feels right to you.
 Trying to meditate daily might be enough!
 Some days, having the intention is even enough.
 But if you want more, I’m offering options to take it deeper.

-In lovingkindness practice, we send wishes of lovingkindness to others and to ourselves, beginning where it’s easiest: with someone for whom it’s easy to feel lovingkindness.
+- In lovingkindness practice, we send wishes of lovingkindness to others and to ourselves.
+You can use whatever phrases resonate with you, and feel free to adapt them or create your own.
+We begin where it’s easiest: with someone for whom it’s easy to feel lovingkindness.

 Steps for Lovingkindness Practice:

 - Set an intention of good will

 - Actively engage in offering and receiving care